 Hormones and Memory Loss in Men

-BHRT can help you reduce the likelihood of age-related memory loss, dementia, and Alzheimer’s disease.
-By balancing your hormone levels men see increases in memory, improved performance at work and other improvements.
-Many studies conclude that testosterone replacement therapy improves memory and protects the brain from degeneration, as well as reducing the likelihood of developing Alzheimer’s disease.
+Many studies conclude that testosterone replacement therapy (TRT) improves memory and protects the brain from degeneration, as well as reducing the likelihood of developing Alzheimer’s disease.

 Ready to start hormone replacement therapy?
 Start by taking our free hormone assessment!

 As men age, they experience falling hormone levels.
-From around 35 years old, testosterone levels start to fall 1-2% every year.
+From around 30 years old, testosterone levels start to fall 1-2% every year.
 Hormones affect many aspects of life; weight, sleep patterns, libido, and muscles, but they can also affect memory.
-Commonly men with declining testosterone levels experience memory loss and a lack of mental clarity, which many describe as brain fog.
+Commonly, men with declining testosterone levels experience memory loss and a lack of mental clarity, which many describe as brain fog.

 Brain fog manifests itself in many ways including lack of focus, forgetfulness, and distractibility.